Dhomiss/TeajeysLibs/README.md

 Complex numbers and quaternions are two dimensional and four dimensional numbers,respectively.
 A complex number is two dimensional, basically, because it’s made up of twonumbers; a quaternion, four numbers.
 They are very useful in graphics programming.
 Acomplex number can define a position on a flat plane, such as on a computer screen.
 Aquaternion can be used to define a position in three or four dimensional space, or a rotationin three dimensional space!
 ## Vector2D & Vector3D
 These vector implementations are what I was using before complex numbers andquaternions.
 They provide the same results, but I find vectors less elegant 😊
+## RoughOpenSimplexNoise
-## RoughOpenSimplexNoiseA copy of Kurt Spencers OpenSimplexNoise Java implementation, with the sumOctave()function that I added in, for generating noise with extra detail.
+A copy of Kurt Spencers OpenSimplexNoise Java implementation, with the sumOctave()function that I added in, for generating noise with extra detail.
 ## TJNoise
 An extension for RoughOpenSimplexNoise, which adds a few utility functions for making theprocess of generating noise a little easier to think about.
 ## ClassMap